Pleistocene human diet: Evolution of hominins

-Recents estimates of the last common ancestors of humans and chimpanzees are around 12 million years ago.
-After this split the first bipedal hominins appeared around 4 million years ago in the genus Australopithecus.The first appearance of genus Homo takes place around 2.8 million years ago with Homo habilis, followed by Homo erectus at around 1.8 million years ago, Homo neanderthalensis by 400,000 years ago and finally the first appearance of Homo sapiens by 200,000 years ago.
+Recent estimates of the last common ancestors of humans and chimpanzees are around 12 million years ago.
+After this split the first bipedal hominins appeared around 4 million years ago in the genus Australopithecus.
+The first appearance of genus Homo takes place around 2.8 million years ago with Homo habilis, followed by Homo erectus at around 1.8 million years ago, Homo neanderthalensis by 400,000 years ago and finally the first appearance of Homo sapiens by 200,000 years ago.
 In each new species of hominin, particularly genus Homo there is a general trend of increasing brain size and decreasing dentition, these patterns are inextricably linked with an evolving diet.

 Lines of evidence to uncover the diet of human ancestors

 There are numerous difficulties in detecting and understanding the ancient diet of human ancestors.
 The Paleolithic begins around 2.6 million years ago and ends only around 12,000 years ago with the onset of the Holocene and Neolithic.
 The enormous time scale, variable environments inhabited by human ancestors and issues with preservation ensure that direct evidence is often very difficult to come by.

 Evolutionary anthropologists who study the evolution of human origins and diet use a variety of methods to determine what human ancestors ate.
 As a starting point comparative analysis of the diets of humans closest living relatives, great apes such as chimpanzees, bonobos and other great apes, though these comparison are limited.
 Through environmental reconstruction of the areas ancient humans lived, inferences of available resources can be made.
 A common method of analysis is through the study of dentition and toothwear, as different foods will leave different markers that can be studied.

 There is also direct archaeological evidence, different types of tools would be used to process and consume different types of food and often be associated with faunal remains and evidence of fire.
 Human coprolites can also reflect direct evidence of diet.

 More recent techniques have been introduced such as carbon isotopic analysis of recovered bones, which can be used as direct evidence of diet, and life history traits.
 An example would be the expensive tissue hypothesis, linking a decrease in gut size with an increase in brain size.
 Recently genetic studies of differences between Homo sapiens and other related hominins to determine adaptations related to diet.